compio-rs/compio/CONTRIBUTING.md

 We adhere to [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct). tl;dr: **be nice**.
 Before making any contribution, check existing issue and pull requests to avoid duplication of effort.
 Also, in case of bug, try updating to the latest version of Compio and/or rust might help.

+### Develop Guide

+- Use nightly toolchain to develop and run `rustup update` regularly.
+Compio does use nightly features, behind feature gate; so, when testing with `--all-features` flag, only nightly toolchain would work.

 ### Style Guide

 - Use `cargo fmt --all` with nightly toolchain to format your code (for nightly `rustfmt` features, see detail in [`rustfmt.toml`]).